 While the dish is called LA galbi, it actually has nothing to do with the city.
 “Most people mistakenly believe that the recipe comes from Los Angeles, but actually the name refers to the “lateral cut” of the meat, as it is cut in a way that shows the sides,” explains Daero.

 The traditional galbi sauce is made with a combination of soy sauce, sugar, apple or pear, onion, garlic, ginger, rice wine and finished with sesame oil, but Daero says it is not limited to beef ribs.
 “The sauce can actually go with any kind of meat – pork ribs, chicken, or even with tuna or salmon steak.”

 When marinating the beef, a good tip from Daero is to put the meat and marinade in ziploc bags – this creates more space in the fridge and mixes well without any mess.

 According to Daero, galbi is traditionally served with rice, banchan (a selection of side dishes such as kimchi) and various kinds of lettuce to make ssam, or lettuce wraps.
 But he says the cooking methods can be versatile.
 “If you don’t want to use the barbecue, it easily works in the oven or pan as well, which is more of a braised style.”

 Check out Daero’s recipe for LA galbi below and bring your favourite Korean restaurant right to your own home.

 Serves: 4–6 people

 - Brown sugar, salt and pepper for seasoning

-- 2kg of beef short ribs, cut flanken style into long, thin strips
+- 2kg of beef short ribs, cut flanken or asado style into long, thin strips

 For the marinade: